 - Carry out your empties!
 There is no trash service along the AZT, so the bottles you cache should be crushed and carried out by you.
 Same goes for bottles left by well-meaning trail angels — if you use all the water from a bottle, carry the empty to the nearest trash can and dispose of it properly.

-- Bear boxes are for caching water only.
+- Water cache boxes are for caching water only.
 Never leave food or other supplies in them.